Anusha0808/garden/content/blog/First Order Logic.md

 $$
 (to be read as : the assignment $s$ satisfies the formula $\phi$ in $\mathfrak{M}$) for all assignments s and for all formulas $\phi$ as follows:
 > i) $\mathfrak{M} \models (t_1 \equiv t_2) \text{ iff } t_1^{\mathfrak{M}}(s) = t_2^{\mathfrak{M}}(s)$
+# From Propositional Logic to First Order Logic

+In Propositional Logic, we have atomic propositions, and the assignment of truth values is to these atomic props.
+Whereas, in FOL, we have a lot of structure first.
+We start with any set, which we call our universe of discourse or universe of discussion.
+Note that - this set is not the set of atomic propositions.
+It can be any set of objects, for example - natural numbers.
+We then have functions on this set.
+This is how we give this set some structure.
+In these functions also we do not have any truth assignment yet.
+We have not talked about any truth or falsity till now.
+We are just giving it some structure.

+We also have a set of variables and constants.
+These constants ( as the name suggests ) are concrete elements from our universe of discourse and they do not change.

+Now, we will talk about relations.
+This is where truth assignment comes in "indirectly".
+We have a bunch of relation "names", and each relation name is a subset of $U^n$ for a fixed n, where U is our universe of discourse.

+Note that relations make up the set of atomic formulas which do not contain the equality symbol.
+Since we do not have atomic props, we can see atomic formulas kind of taking up the role of atomic props.

+We can make more formulas using variables,
+In propositional logic, we consider assignments.
+Assignments of what? assignments of the truth values to the atomic props.
+Here, we consider assignment of variables to the elements of the universe.